RichardHowells/PYTHONF-Challenges/README.md

 Create a list containing the values 10, 20, 30, 40

-Mutate the list by adding these values, one at a time **in the order specified**, print the state of the list after each modification.
+Mutate the list by adding these values, one at a time **in the order specified**.
+Print the state of the list after each modification.
 Carefully consider using `.append` or `.insert` so that at the end the list is left in ascending numerical order (**without** using `sort`).